-Before Sweet Pea Animal Hospital was built in Forster, Rob and Sam undertook a range of animal welfare projects across the globe.
+Before Sweet Pea Animal Rescue was built in Forster, Rob and Sam undertook a range of animal welfare projects across the globe.
 Sweet Pea strives to offer ongoing sponsorship opportunities for these projects into the future.

 Free the Bears now has wildlife sanctuaries in Cambodia, Laos, & Vietnam, and also runs a fully equipped wildlife hospital at its Cambodia sanctuary.